supergreenlab/SuperGreenOSBoilerplate/README.md

 We'll add a temperature key, of type integer, accessible over ble and wifi, but read-only.
 And we want it to be automatically backed in the flash store.
 So the value stays there even after a reboot.

-The end of you `config.yml` should look like this:
+The end of your `config.yml` should look like this:

 ```yml
   #